jayleenli/Steam-Activity-Filter/README.md

 # Steam Activity Filter

+This chrome extension will allow you to manage your Steam Activity Page by sorting through the steam friends you have on your friends list.
+Selected friends will appear and non selected friends will be hidden.

-Made by tjtheturtleisawesome(Jayleen Li)
+Made by Jayleen Li
 	Steam Profile: http://steamcommunity.com/id/tjtheturtleisawesome/
 	GitHub: https://github.com/jayleenli
 	Chrome Extension Webstore Page: https://chrome.google.com/webstore/detail/steam-activity-filter/dnhaemngbanccjamofoeokgpadfegjcf